bonitasoft/bonita-doc/md/customize-living-application-layout.md

 ## Import the **Side Menu Layout** into the portal

-1. Open the Bonita BPM Portal, and again log in with username and password of someone mapped to the Administrator profile.
+1. Open the Bonita Portal, and again log in with username and password of someone mapped to the Administrator profile.
 2. Click on the **Resources** menu.
 3. Click on **Add**.
 4. Add the new **Side Menu Layout Page**.